Commercial insurance options

 Or, quote another product

-Workers' compensation insurance, commonly known as workers' comp, provides financial support for employees who get hurt or sick on the job.
-It helps pay for their medical bills, lost wages, rehabilitation, and more.
-This insurance also protects employers from potential lawsuits related to workplace injuries.
-Businesses with employees are required to carry this coverage in most states.
+Workers' compensation provides financial support for employees who get hurt or sick on the job.
+It also protects employers from potential lawsuits related to workplace injuries.
+Many businesses with employees need this coverage, though the specific rules depend on where you live.
+Learn more about how workers' comp insurance works.

 Workers' compensation insurance covers employees who become sick or injured at work.
 Benefits typically include:

-Coverage details can vary based on your location and other factors.
-Speak to an insurance professional or review your policy to understand the exact business and employee protections you get when you purchase workers' comp insurance.
+Coverage details vary based on your location and other factors.
+Talk to one of our expert agents or review your policy to understand the exact protections you get when you purchase workers' comp insurance.

-Each state has its own set of workers' compensation laws that employers must follow.
+Employers need to follow state workers' compensation laws where they do business.
 These regulations ensure that employers cover work-related injuries or occupational diseases, no matter who is responsible.

 An employee can only receive benefits if their injury or illness relates to their job duties or employment.
-For example, workers' comp insurance could cover injuries caused by lifting heavy equipment, slipping on a wet or oily surface, or sustaining injury due to fires or explosions.
+For example, workers' comp insurance could cover injuries from lifting heavy equipment, slipping on a wet or oily surface, or getting hurt in a fire or explosion at work.

-If an employee becomes injured outside the scope of their employment, such as playing football with friends on a day off, workers' compensation insurance won't cover them.
+If an employee becomes injured outside of work, such as playing football with friends on a day off, workers' compensation insurance won't cover them.

 In addition to supporting employees, workers' comp insurance protects your small business.
 For example, if your insurance is compliant with state law, an employee who receives benefits typically can't sue you for their injuries or lost wages.